Jappe-OS/ShadeUI/README.md

 # Shade UI
 A UI system used by JappeOS apps.
-Works alongside with material widgets.
+Works alongside material widgets.

-## Migrate from 1.0
-Here's a short tutorial on migrating from the old 1.0 version to this new version (2.x).

-1. Replace all Shade- widgets with material widgets.
-A button would have the `text` param, but on a material button, it would not be a named parameter, so remove `text:`, and you're done!
-Also, you may need to replace `onPress` with `onPressed` on several widgets.
-After that, there should not be a lot to do to use this version.
-2. Replace all `MaterialApp`'s with `ShadeApp`, and remove `theme` and `darkTheme` parameters (if present).
-However, you can customize the theme using the `customThemeProperties` parameter.

 ## How to use
 Want to use ShadeUI in your Flutter project?
 Here's how.